(5 ILCS 430/25-20)

 the Legislative Inspector General shall have the following duties:

-violations of this Act.
-Except as otherwise provided in paragraph (1.5), an investigation may not be initiated more than one year after the most recent act of the alleged violation or of a series of alleged violations except where there is reasonable cause to believe that fraudulent concealment has occurred.
-To constitute fraudulent concealment sufficient to toll this limitations period, there must be an affirmative act or representation calculated to prevent discovery of the fact that a violation has occurred.
+approval of the Legislative Ethics Commission, allegations of violations of this Act and other wrongful acts within his or her jurisdiction based on a complaint.
+Except as otherwise provided in paragraph (1.5), an investigation may not be initiated more than one year after the alleged wrongful act or the most recent act of a series of alleged wrongful acts based on the same wrongful conduct except if there is reasonable cause to believe that fraudulent concealment has occurred.
+To constitute fraudulent concealment sufficient to toll this limitations period, there must be an affirmative act or representation calculated to prevent discovery of the fact that a violation or other wrongful act has occurred.
 The Legislative Inspector General shall have the discretion to determine the appropriate means of investigation as permitted by law.